By Lambert Strether of Corrente.

 The Bezzle: “Check Out The Drama At This Hip Cookware Company, And Then Confront The Sucking Void At The Heart Of The Global Economy” [Defector].
 “In brief: Great Jones is the creation of a pair of insanely rich former summer-camp best pals, Sierra Tishgart (who quickly emerges as the story’s chief or at least most obvious villain) and Maddy Moelis, who shared the entrepreneurial vision “What if Le Creuset enameled cast-iron Dutch ovens were much worse but also cheaper?” and made it reality thanks to millions of dollars in family money….
 Great Jones doesn’t make cookware.
 It was founded by a digital media veteran and a business-school graduate.
 Great Jones doesn’t make anything.
 None of its employees make tea towels or Dutch ovens or bakeware.
 Making cookware and kitchen goods was never even part of Great Jones’s business.
 What Great Jones does is, it contracts some other, less glamorous company, one likely without a slick social-media presence, to make cookware and other products bearing Great Jones branding.
 In effect, it buys cheap consumer goods, and then sells them at a markup to people shopping for cookware that will make them feel like they are pals with Alison Roman..,.
 The absolute most generous true description you can apply to Great Jones is that it conducts arbitrage on cheap pastel-colored cookware with flimsy enamel cladding, made by other companies with less robust brands.
 But the truest thing you can say is that Great Jones, like so many other companies, is a skimming operation: It launders somebody else’s actual manufacture through its own aggressive branding, and takes a cut of the proceeds.” • Kinda like Boeing?
 (Defector is where all the Deadspin writers went after those goons at G/O Media told them to “stick to sports.”

 The Bezzle: “How Two Start-Ups Reaped Billions in Fees on Small Business Relief Loans” [New York Times].
 “Though Congress approved billions in aid for small companies to help them keep paying their employees during the pandemic, there was a big problem: It wasn’t reaching the tiniest and neediest businesses.
 Then two small companies came out of nowhere and, through an astute mix of technology and advertising — and the dogged pursuit of an opportunity that big banks missed — found a way to help those businesses.
 They also helped themselves.
 For their work, the companies stand to collect more than $3 billion in fees, according to a New York Times analysis — far more than any of the 5,200 participating lenders.
 One of the companies, Blueacorn, didn’t exist before the pandemic.
 The other, Womply, founded a decade ago, sold marketing software.
 But this year, they became the breakout stars of the Paycheck Protection Program, the government’s $800 billion relief effort for small businesses.
 Between them, the two companies processed a third of all P.P.P. loans made this year, the Times analysis found.
 Blueacorn and Womply aren’t banks, so they couldn’t actually lend any money.
-Rather, , charging into a gap between what big banks wouldn’t do and what small banks couldn’t do.
+Rather, they acted as middlemen, charging into a gap between what big banks wouldn’t do and what small banks couldn’t do.
 First, they unleashed marketing blitzes encouraging freelancers, gig workers, sole proprietors and other small merchants to apply for loans through their websites.
 Next, they directed those applications to lenders.
 In return, they took a hefty cut of the fees that lenders made on each loan.” • I’m sensing a pattern…

 The Bezzle: “How Thieves Stole $40 Million of Copper by Spray-Painting Rocks in Turkey” [Bloomberg]. • It’s an effing comic book.
 I qan’t quote this either.